KyleRego/KyleRego.github.io/collections/_posts/2024-09-17-mocking-http-user.markdown

 Today I did some refactoring of an ASP.NET Core project with a controller-service-repository architecture to add resource-based authorization.
 As a result of this, my service classes are derived from an abstract class that has `IHttpContextAccessor` and `IAuthorizationService` injected with dependency injection.
 As a result, unit tests of the service classes need mock implementations.

-Just as the service classes derive from an abstract service class (this shows exactly what is is that I am mocking for the unit tests, so that you can compare it to what you have.
-If you found this blog I assume you are trying to do something very similar if you think like me):
+This shows exactly what is is that I am mocking for the unit tests:

 {% highlight csharp %}
 namespace Larder.Services;